 Dead Talk Live welcomed IronE Singleton, who starred as Theodore Douglas, “T-Dog” in the AMC series “The Walking Dead” for three seasons.

-When asked how did the atmosphere change from season to season leading up to Singleton’s final season on the hit AMC show, IronE answered with:
+When asked how did the atmosphere change from season to season leading up to Singleton’s final season on the hit AMC show, IronE responded:

-“On season one everyone’s like we’re just working another job when we premiered at 6.4 million viewers.
-When we got back on set for season 2, we all thought this is awesome, by season 3, We were family we had bonded.
+“On season one, everyone’s like we were just working another job when we premiered at 6.4 million viewers.
+When we got back on set for season 2, we all thought this is awesome.
+By season 3, we were family; we had bonded.
 He said for him the bonding started it season one.”

-In season 1 episode 2 called “Guts”, what was it like working played (Michael Rooker) who played Merle, “Oh such an emotionally intense scene” he replied.
+In season 1, episode 2 called “Guts,” what was it like working played (Michael Rooker) who played Merle, “Oh, such an emotionally intense scene,” he added.

 “I was working with a living legend; I was excited to put my acting chops to work against someone I highly respected.
 I get to go toe to toe with Michael Rooker.”

 Asked to describe emotions on the set when Jeffrey DeMunn, who played the beloved character, Dale, decided to leave the show: